 Fail To Name The Driver Offence Video:

 Section 172 of the Road Traffic Act is aimed at forcing individuals (whether they are the day-to-day keeper of the motor vehicle or the registered keeper on the V5 document) to provide the identity of the driver at the time of an alleged road traffic offence.

-Section 172 really is a sledgehammer of a piece of legislation.
+Hence, Section 172 really is a sledgehammer of a piece of legislation.
 Most road traffic offences are detected by un-manned devices or without actually stopping and speaking to the driver.

-Nominating either yourself or another as the driver at the time of an alleged offence is not the same as confessing to having committing the offence itself.
+Therefore, nominating either yourself or another as the driver at the time of an alleged offence is not the same as confessing to having committing the offence itself.

 You will simply be providing the Police with one piece of evidence specifically in relation to the identification of the driver.

-The person nominated is still perfectly entitled to defend the charge itself by either suggesting that they, for example, were not driving without due care and attention or that they were not speeding at the time of the alleged offence.
+Importantly, the person nominated is still perfectly entitled to defend the charge itself by either suggesting that they, for example, were not driving without due care and attention or that they were not speeding at the time of the alleged offence.

 We get lots of enquiries from people who suggest that the request for driver information is against their human rights and the doctrine against self-incrimination.